 There is a pavilion inside the park, which requires additional entrance fee.
 During our visit, they were having a concert.
 You can check their calendar for current events by clicking HERE.

 One of my favorite things we did was to just drive around and look at all the lake houses at Buffalo Springs Lake.
 The land is owned by the county, and leased out, with those leasing paying for their own improvements (houses).
 Some of the lake houses are whimsical, and some are just amazing!
+They do have some home rentals, visit their website for more information.

 As charming as Buffalo Springs Lake is, you still have to eat.
 The marina serves breakfast and lunch.
 They had a smoked chicken sandwich that was smoked on site, and really good.